Julidf/tech-challenge-stori/README.md

 ***
 I followed the next requirements:

-1. Admin user can upload a pdf or png image (the newsletter)
+1. Admin user can upload a pdf or png image
+2. Email is personalized and using html format
-2. Admin user can submit an email list of recipients of the newsletter
+3. Admin user can submit an email list of recipients of the newsletter
-3. Admin user can add a single email to the recipient list
+4. Admin user can add a single email to the recipient list
-4. Admin user can click a button to trigger the newsletter submission
+5. Admin user can click a button to trigger the newsletter submission
-5. PDF of png document should be attached to the email
+6. PDF of png document should be attached to the email
-6. Recipient users can click a "unsubscribe" link contained in the email, the user should not receive any more emails
+7. Recipient users can click a "unsubscribe" link contained in the email, the user should not receive any more emails

 ## Table of Contents